tldr-pages/tldr/pages/common/git-setup.md

 # git setup

-> Setup a Git repository in a specific directory, add all files and make a commit with the added files.
+> Setup a Git repository in a specific directory and commit all files.
 > Part of `git-extras`.
 > More information: <https://github.com/tj/git-extras/blob/master/Commands.md#git-setup>.